 Cities like Toronto are hot destinations for immigrants.
 The GTA is home to hundreds of nationalities.
 In a front-line role like MOA, you must be able to get along with everyone—regardless of culture, religion, etc.

 So...what do you think?
 Do these skills and qualities match your interests and talents?
 Can you see yourself building a successful career in medical office administration?
 If so, read on to the next section.

 Learn more about Medical Office Administration training

-Herzing College Toronto offers a 10-month Medical Office Administrator Program, which includes a 6-week internship.
-This training covers everything needed to get hired as an MOA, right after graduation.
+Herzing College Toronto offers a 10-month Medical Office Administrator Program, which includes a five-week internship.
+This training covers everything needed to get hired as an MOA right after graduation.

 The best way to learn more about this program is to talk with an admissions advisor.
 They'll walk you through the courses, class schedule, tuition, and financial aid options—and help you understand application requirements (are you eligible to apply?)